 If not already created, establish a logon to the Campus web portal, myUMB.
 You can create a logon from the portal page: http://myumb.umaryland.edu/.
 After logging on to myUMB, you will find a link for Coeus on the left hand side.
 For new Coeus Users, the link should appear within an hour or less after the User account has been set up in Coeus.
 If the Coeus link does not exist, contact your school’s office for research or the campus’ Office for Research and Development.

 In order to begin using the system, you need to download the Java for Coeus client.
-Coeus requires Java Runtime Environment (JRE) version 5.0.21 (220.127.116.11) or Java Runtime Environment version (6.0.38 (18.104.22.168).
+Coeus requires Java Runtime Environment version 6.0.38 (18.104.22.168) or higher.
 Please contact your Administrator or IT support team for assistance with verifying that you have the correct Java version installed.
 Be sure to delete any extra, unneeded versions of Java to avoid memory issues.

 Before you begin actively using Coeus, you are encouraged to participate in training.
 The following training and support venues are available: